Managing Return to Work Aches and Pains

 2. Hydration

-3. Pre-shift, post break and post shift stretching
+3. Pre-shift, post-break, and post-shift stretching

-4. Muscle strengthening / endurance
+4. Muscle strengthening/endurance

 5. Practicing proper lifting and moving techniques